 Bharatikrishna Tirthaji Maharaj

-VEDIC MATHEMATICS presently known as the modern mathematics is completely based on ALGEBRA.
-It is rediscovered by the greatest mathematician and the Shankaracharya Jagadguru Bharatikrishna Tirthaji Maharaj of Govardhan math puri; Odisha.
+VEDIC Mathematics is rediscovered by the greatest mathematician and the Shankaracharya Jagadguru Bharatikrishna Tirthaji Maharaj of Govardhan math puri; Odisha.
 He is the 143rd Shankaracharya of Govardhan math.

 He was born on 14th March 1884 in a small village of Tamil Nadu named “Tinnivelly”.
 His childhood name was Venkatraman.
 His father, Shri P. Narasimha Shastri, was then a Tahsildar at Tinnivelly (Madras residency).
 At the age of twenty years he completed his post graduation in six different subjects like Mathematics, Science, History, Philosophy, English and Sanskrit from the Bombay centre of American college of Science Rochester; New York.
 He was a greatest orator of Sanskrit and awarded the title of “SARASWATI” for his all round proficiency in Sanskrit by the Sanskrit association of Madras.
 In 1902 he won the highest place in the graduation B.A. examination.

 In 1908 he proceeded to Sringeri Math in Mysore to lay himself at the feet of Jagadguru Shankaracharya Maharaj Shri Satchidananda Shivabhinava Nrisimha Bharati Swami. there he was offered the post of the first Principal of the newly started National college at Rajmahendri.
 At the age of twenty seven (27) years he studied advanced Vedanta philosophy for eight years from 1911 to 1919 and practised Brahma-Sadhana at the feed of Shri Nrisimha Bharati swami.